cisagov/prescup-challenges/pc4/team/round2-gee-whiz/solution/README.md

            gx      ms      gy      gz
 ```

-## Writing a userspace firewall rule
+## Writing a user-space firewall rule

-Download the sample userspace firewall filter program from: `http://challenge.us/files/sample_filter.c`.
-This program already provides the necessary building blocks for writing a userspace firewall rule that works in conjunction with the `netfilter_queue` library.
+Download the sample user-space firewall filter program from: `http://challenge.us/files/sample_filter.c`.
+This program already provides the necessary building blocks for writing a user-space firewall rule that works in conjunction with the `netfilter_queue` library.
 Inspecting the existing firewall rules on `svcnat`, you see:

 ```
 $ sudo iptables-save